farhiongit/minimaps/README.md

 Language: C (C11 or higher).

+This library manages sorted maps, sorted sets, sorted and unsorted lists, FIFO and LIFO queues (depending on how the "map" is created).

-The interface has only 7 functions to do everything:
+  The interface has only 7 functions to do everything (create, read, update, insert, remove, destroy):

 - `map_create`
 - `map_destroy`